Brlaney/words/md/words/gang.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a group of people (such as convicts) chained together especially as an outside working party
+- **:** a group of people (such as convicts) chained together especially as an outside working party

 ## Short Definitions:
 - a group of people (such as convicts) chained together especially as an outside working party